 2564 Wildflower Rd, Tallahassee, FL 32305 | Open: All year

 Just south of Tallahassee lies Leon Sinks Geological Area, where you can find 5 miles of trails filled with deer, turkey, hawks, and sinkholes of many shapes and sizes.
-You can also find some awesome caverns and tunnels that were formed by natural erosion over the years.
+You can also find some awesome limestone caverns and tunnels that were formed by natural erosion over the years.
 The cost is $5 per car, so it is definitely a cheap way to be out in nature with your significant other.
 Note: There is ongoing construction in the area with occasional unscheduled closures and trail blockers in place to keep visitors away from construction zones.

 Florida Caverns State Park